 Oftentimes written PR and corporate communications becomes overcomplicated with jargon and niche industry terminology that would make absolutely no sense to a layperson.
 This is why understanding your audience is so important.
 Before writing, we need to ask ourselves questions like:

 - How much background knowledge do they have?

 - Is there a way I can communicate this in a more straightforward manner?

-Let us not forget that communication is always two-way.
-It is not just about us getting a message across, it is also the feedback we receive, which largely depends on how the message was comprehended.
+Let’s not forget that communication is always a two-way street.
+Community engagement is not just about us getting a message across.
+It is also the feedback we receive, which largely depends on how the message was comprehended.
 This means that we must factor in any language barriers that the audience may face and push for representation in our choice of words.
-As communication professionals, this helps us make certain that we do not present anything that may be construed as demeaning, intolerant or even hateful.
+As communication professionals, this helps us make certain that we do not present anything that may cause harm or be construed as demeaning, intolerant or even hateful.